Zebra chip

-Zebra chip, also known as papa manchada and papa rayada, is a disease in potatoes putatively caused by an alphaproteobacteria "Candidatus Liberibacter solanacearum", which is vectored by the potato psyllid.
+Zebra chip, also known as papa manchada and papa rayada, is a disease in potatoes putatively caused by an alphaproteobacterium "Candidatus Liberibacter solanacearum", which is vectored by the potato psyllid.
 When fried, potato tubers from infected plants develop unsightly black lines resembling the stripes of zebras that render the chips unsellable.
 Additionally, striped sections of chips frequently burn and caramelize, resulting in a bitter flavor.
 No health risks have been connected with consumption of infected potato chips.